bead.participants

 required bool

-Exhaustive list of allowed values (for categorical fields).
-If None, any value of the correct type is accepted.
+Exhaustive list of allowed values (categorical fields).
+None means any value of the correct type is accepted.

 label str | None

 Display label for forms.
-If None, uses name with underscores replaced.
+None defaults to name title-cased with underscores replaced by spaces.

 description str | None